Citizenship and Naturalization Lawyer

 The Texas immigration attorneys at The Lozano Law Firm, PLLC have helped many individuals become legal citizens of the United States.
 Don’t be intimidated or get discouraged by the complexities of immigration forms, immigration laws, and U.S. immigration policy.
 Our Texas citizenship lawyers have the knowledge, skills, and experience to help you through the process, giving you peace of mind while working to stabilize your legal residency situation.

-Enjoy the rights and privileges of U.S. citizenship
+Enjoy the Rights and Privileges of U.S. Citizenship

 Even if you have obtained a green card through an employment-based or family-based visa, you should know that lawful permanent residence is not as permanent as its name implies.
 In actuality, the length of your residency lies within the discretion of the government.
 As a naturalized citizen, on the other hand, you can stay in the country as long as you like, while enjoying all the civil rights and benefits of citizenship in the U.S. democracy.
-As a U.S. citizen, you can:

 - Apply for jobs open only to U.S. citizens